guidonunes/meta--coursera-react_native-course/README.md

 * Implement Version Control with GitHub: Develop skills in managing code versions and collaborating on projects using GitHub.
 * Build a Project-Based Portfolio: Create a portfolio of projects that showcases my skills and can impress potential employers.

+## Projects Included

+This repository features a variety of projects that reflect the skills learned throughout the course:

+## 1. Mobile Application Development

+* Description: Projects demonstrating the capabilities of React Native for building mobile applications.
+* Key Features: Navigation, user authentication, and integration with APIs.

+## 2. Web Application Development

+* Description: React-based projects that showcase web development skills.
+* Key Features: Responsive design, state management, and routing.

+## 3. UI/UX Design

+* Description: Projects focusing on user interface and user experience design.
+* Key Features: Prototyping with Figma and implementing accessibility best practices.